ironwoodcall/TagTracker/README.txt

 USAGE - basic commands / short versions
-List these commands     :   help
+List these commands     :   help  / h
 Check in or out         :   <tag name> (eg “wa3”) Audit of logged tags    :   audit / a
 Lookup times for a tag  :   query / q / ?